ChrisWhealy/rust_sha256/README.md

 Using the WASI library instead to perform all the file I/O requires that you write a specific Rust wrapper function for each WASI function you wish to call.
 This requires much more effort, but the optimized WebAssembly binary is 42Kb.

-## Using Handcrafted WebAssembly That interacts Directly with WASI
+## Using WASI Directly from Handcrafted WebAssembly

 Look at the coding in this repo <https://github.com/ChrisWhealy/wasm_sha256>